ArduPilot/MAVProxy/MAVProxy/modules/mavproxy_camera/README.md

 `fov_max_range` rejects unreliable terrain intersections beyond 10 km by default; set it to zero to disable this range limit.

+## Lossless raw thermal (MT11)

+AP_CameraGimbal MT11 firmware advertises an additional **Raw Thermal (16-bit)**
+stream.
+Select it in **Camera → Video**, or run `camera view rawthermal` (`camera view 3` also works).
+It needs PyAV with packet side-data support (`python3 -m pip install 'av>=18.1'`; 18.1 tested), wxPython, NumPy and OpenCV.
+The two ordinary RTSP streams and `camera view thermal` keep their display behaviour.

+This stream uses FFV1/Matroska over HTTP, with experimental MAVLink stream type 200 and encoding UNKNOWN.
+Type 200 is a private firmware/MAVProxy agreement, not an allocated upstream enum.
+Matroska identifies FFV1 and maps per-frame JSON BlockAdditional ID 2 to experimental FourCC APCG (`0x41504347`).
+The reader requires the `apcg.thermal.v1` schema and native 640x512 gray16le pixels.

+The viewer defaults to white-hot greyscale, scaled to each frame's minimum and maximum samples.
+The popup **Palette** menu offers Greyscale, Inferno and Turbo;
+it also works while paused.
+This display setting is independent of the camera's RTSP thermal palette and does not change the raw samples.

+A large text panel below the image shows labelled minimum and maximum temperatures.
+Hover over a pixel for its temperature on the second line; the reading follows that pixel as new frames arrive.
+The popup menu offers **Pause/resume** and **Save raw frame and metadata**.
+Saves go to `raw_thermal/` in the MAVProxy log
+directory: a 655360-byte native little-endian `.bin` plus the matching `.json`.
+All 16 bits are retained; the palette and 180-degree display rotation affect only a display copy.
+Kelvin = raw / 64; Celsius = raw / 64 - 273.15.

+While paused, left-click prints approximate terrain coordinates using that frame's embedded position and vehicle/gimbal attitude.
+Load `terrain` first.
+Required telemetry older than 250 ms is rejected; position and known yaw rates are extrapolated over their source ages.
+This uses nominal thermal FOV and receive-time timestamps, not calibrated exposure timing or lens distortion.
+The ordinary map footprint still follows live MAVLink telemetry; the saved frame metadata and paused pixel projection follow the captured frame.

+SITL-MT11 currently sends a labelled full-depth sensor test pattern, not terrain temperatures.
+The default raw stream rate is 5 Hz and port is RTSP port + 2 (normally 8556).
+Hardware throughput has to be measured before increasing it.
+Use a direct network connection to the camera; support-proxy tunnelling of the raw stream is not implemented.
+Reader errors are shown in the window and the connection is retried automatically.
+Closing the window stops the receiver.

 ## Multiple cameras

 Each discovered camera has its own console and map menu: **Camera**, **Camera2**,